Riyaaa1/Riyaaa1/README.md

 - 👋 Hi, I’m Riya
 - 👀 I’m interested in bioinformatics,machine learning and how computational methods can be applied to better understand the human health.
-- 🌱 I’m currently learning python,machine learning and been dabbling a bit into R and SQL.
+- 🌱 I’m currently learning python, machine learning and been dabbling a bit into R and SQL.

 <!---